Antithetic multilevel Monte Carlo estimation for multi-dimensional SDEs without L\'{e}vy area simulation: General theory

 \subsection{Milstein discretisation}

-In this section we extend the analysis of the Clark-Cameron example to general the multidimensional SDE \eqref{eq:SDE}.
+In this section we extend the analysis of the Clark--Cameron example to general the multi-dimensional SDE (\ref{eqSDE}).
 We make the standard assumptions that $f$, $g$ and $h$ have a uniform Lipschitz bound, and so have uniformly bounded first derivatives.
-In addition, we make the assumption that $f$ and $g$ have uniformly bounded second derivatives.
-More formally
+In addition, we make the assumption that\vadjust{\goodbreak} $f$ and $g$ have uniformly bounded second derivatives.
+More formally, we have the following:

-\begin{assp} Let $f\in C^2 (\RR^{d}, \RR^{d})$ and $g\in C^2 (\RR^{d}, \RR^{d\times m})$.
-There exists a constant $L$ such that for any $x\in\RR^{d}$, and for all $1\leq i \leq d$ and $1\leq j, k, l \leq m$
+\begin{assp} Let $f\in C^2 (\mathbb{R}^{d}, \mathbb{R}^{d})$ and $g\in C^2 (\mathbb{R}^{d}, \mathbb{R}^{d\times D})$.
+There exists a constant $L$ such that for any $x\in\mathbb{R}^{d}$, and for all $1\leq i \leq d$ and $1\leq j, k, l \leq D$,

 \end{assp}

 Let us recall that the general Milstein scheme \cite{kp92} has the form